mariadb-corporation/MaxScale/Documentation/Routers/Avrorouter.md

 The source for the binary logs.
 This is an optional parameter.

+**Note:** If the `source` parameter is defined the values for `binlogdir` and `filestem` are only read from the source service.
+This means that the parameters defined for the avrorouter are ignored and the ones in the binlogrouter are used.

 The value of this parameter should be the name of a Binlog Server service.
 The _filestem_ and _binlogdir_ parameters of this service will be read from the router_options and they will be used as the source for the binary logs.
 This